ConjurTech/slate/source/includes/api/_withdrawals.html.md

-# Withdrawals
+## Withdrawals

-**Description**

-Withdrawals allow free movement of tokens from the Switcheo smart contract into your wallet.
+Withdrawals are a transfer of tokens from the Switcheo smart contract into your wallet.

-This movement of tokens is free of charge.
+### Overview

 Once a withdrawal has been executed, tokens in your contract balance would be deducted.
 Tokens that are put on hold by orders cannot be withdrawn.